Terry Dischinger: College career summary (1959–1962)

 When he left Purdue, Dischinger held almost every Purdue scoring record.
-Many were later broken by the likes of Dave Schellhase and Rick Mount within that next decade.
-Dischinger was named All-Big Ten 3 consecutive seasons and selected as the Purdue MVP for each season.
+Many would be broken by Dave Schellhase and Rick Mount within the next decade.
+Dischinger was named All-Big Ten three consecutive seasons and selected as the Purdue MVP for each season.
 He currently holds school records for nine 40-plus-point games, 713 made free throws with 871 attempted, 14.3 rebounds a game and the second most in a career with 958 behind Joe Barry Carroll's 1,148 mark.

 Dischinger averaged 28.3 points a game in his three varsity seasons, in which he led the conference in scoring each season.
 He's currently the sixth-highest scorer in Boilermaker history with a total of 1,979 points.

 Overall, Dischinger averaged a double-double of 28.3 points and 13.7 rebounds, shooting 55.3% from the floor and 81.9% from the line in 70 career games at Purdue.